Driving Directions to Disneyland Paris

 • Exit 12.1 — Val d'Europe, La Vallée Village Outlet, Hotel L'Elysée, Adagio City Aparthotel

-• Exit 13 — Disney's Davy Crockett Ranch, Davy Crockett's Adventure (on the South side of the autoroute)
+• Exit 13 — Disney's Davy Crockett Ranch, Davy Crockett's Adventure

 Your satellite navigation device needs the following details to find Disneyland Paris: